Introduction

 Capability 2: Scheduling that matches shift-based operations

 Manufacturing and logistics scheduling is fundamentally different from corporate interview scheduling.
-The challenges include:
+Challenges include matching candidates to specific shifts, coordinating with production supervisors, and reducing no-show rates for on-site assessments.

-Capability 3: Engagement that reaches the right candidates on the right channel
+Capability 3: Engagement that reaches candidates on the right channel

 Email does not work for most manufacturing and logistics candidates.
 SMS gets 5 to 10 times the response rate.
-Phone calls work even better for candidates who are currently employed and screening on the go.
-The engagement tool needs to meet candidates where they are — on their phone, in their language, at the right time.
+Phone calls work even better for candidates who are employed and screening on the go.

 Quick picks by scenario